ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Match.md

           {as: friend, while: ($depth < 3)} RETURN friend
 ```

 Consider a case where you have a `since` date property on the edge `Friend`.
 You want to traverse the relationship only for edges where the `since` value is greater than a given date.
-In a <<`TRAVERSE`,SQL-Traverse>> statement, you might write the query as:
+In a <<SQL-Traverse,`TRAVERSE`>> statement, you might write the query as:

 ```
 ArcadeDB> TRAVERSE bothE('Friend')<<since > date('2012-07-02', 'yyyy-MM-dd')].bothV()